 Career Outlook for Applied Behavior Analysis

-Another thing that Applied Behavior Analysis therapists and Board Certified Behavior Analysts have in common is that they are both very much in demand.
+Applied Behavior Analysis therapists and Board Certified Behavior Analysts have another thing in common – they are both very much in demand.
 The area of substance abuse, behavioral disorder, and mental health counseling is growing.
-In fact, the U.S. Bureau of Labor Statistics predicted that the field of substance abuse, behavioral disorder, and mental health counseling should see a job growth of 25 percent between 2019 and 2029, which is much faster than average.
-The median annual pay for 2020 was $47,660; although this was for the broad areas listed above, it gives a general idea of what can be expected.
-This works out to $22.91 per hour.
-Although those with an ABA degree and BCBAs can both expect positive career growth, the demand is highest for those that are board-certified and have a master’s degree.
+In fact, the U.S. Bureau of Labor Statistics predicted this field should grow 18 percent from 2022 to 2032.
+This is much faster than average.
+The median annual pay was $49,710 in May 2022.
+Note that this was for the broad areas listed above, but it gives a general idea of what can be expected.
+This works out to $23.90 per hour.
+Those with an ABA degree and BCBAs can both expect positive career growth.
+The demand is highest for those that are board-certified and have a master’s degree.

-California, Pennsylvania, New York, Florida, and Massachusetts were the states in which the most substance abuse, behavioral disorder, and mental health counselors were employed, which includes board certified behavior analysts.
-Nevada, Utah, Alaska, New Jersey, and Oregon were the top-paying states for these professionals in 2020.
-The New York, New Jersey, and Philadelphia area was the metropolitan area where these counselors were most in demand.
+California, Pennsylvania, New York, Texas, and Massachusetts were the states in which the most substance abuse, behavioral disorder, and mental health counselors were employed.
+This includes board certified behavior analysts.
+Nevada, Utah, Alaska, Hawai’i and New Jersey were the top-paying states for these professionals in 2022.

 In Conclusion

-If you prefer making plans and goals and are interested in continuing on and learning more in order to be BCBA-certified, you may want to consider a career as a BCBA and go deeper into the field of what is BCBA therapy.
-Once you, if you are interested in this career, learn the differences between a BCBA vs ABA, and what is a BCBA therapist, you can research the licensure requirements in your state and be on your way toward a fulfilling career in the field of applied behavior analysis.
+Once you learn the differences between a BCBA vs ABA, and what is a BCBA therapist, you can research the licensure requirements in your state.
+They you can be on your way toward a fulfilling career in the field of applied behavior analysis.

 ABADP Staff